- John Appleby made bold predictions on HANA.

 Want HA?
 No problems, that will be another appliance and 2 clicks of the mouse to configure.
 No costly RAC licenses and complicated implementation.”

 The sales feel to Appleby’s writing is again quite apparent.
-Appleby is presenting himself as independent of SAP, but this does not at all read like a person with any independence on this topic, and of course, Appleby is primarily employed to charge billing hours for himself and other Bluefin Solutions consultants (at the time this article was published).
+Appleby is presenting himself as independent of SAP, but this does not at all read like a person with any independence on this topic.
+And of course, Appleby is primarily employed to charge billing hours for himself and other Bluefin Solutions consultants (at the time this article was published).

-Oracle would love to sell customers high-end Exadata servers to run Oracle on, as is listed in the Oracle Engineered System Price List, and we agree that for most applications, these are not good values.
+Oracle would love to sell customers high-end Exadata servers to run Oracle on, as is listed in the Oracle Engineered System Price List, and we agree that for most applications, these are not ethical values.
 However, Appleby makes it sound as if Oracle requires customers to run Oracle on Exadata — which is not true.
 Most Oracle databases in the world are not run on Exadata hardware.

 SAP HANA is a Cloud Platform?